LoopKit/loopdocs/docs/operation/features/ice.md

+When on *Loop* main page, tapping on the "Active Carbohydrates" graph will open up the "Carbohydrates" details page that tracks your carb entries for the day (since midnight) and how they are absorbed.
+It is helpful to  review your meals.

 ## Insulin Counteraction Effects

-Tapping on your Active Carbohydrates graph will open up a page that tracks your carb entries for the day (since midnight).
-At the top of the page is a useful graphic called Insulin Counteraction Effects (ICE for short).
-What is it?
-Basically, a graphical representation of ***predicted*** upward-BG effects vs. ***encountered*** upward-BG effects.
+What is *Insulin Counteraction Effects* (*ICE* for short)?

 Consider the possible sources of triggers that counteract insulin (in other words, make BGs go up)